manuelgeek/laravel-blogging-platform/README.md

 ### The News API imports
 The External news API data is imported after every 1 minutes.
 In ideal production development, this should be 3,4 hours as described in order to have the latest news.

 The news are queued and run when the server is free to do so.
+Laravel also adds option to run the schedular on multiple servers.

 To run the scheduler locally;